Which lens should you choose for wildlife photography?

 ||||||||||

-The advantage with Nikon is that third-party brands like Tamron offer superb lenses at a lower price.
+The advantage with Nikon is that third-party brands such as Tamron offer excellent lenses at lower prices.

 L-mount lenses for wildlife photography

-For the L-mount (Panasonic or Sigma full-frame bodies), the selection is again very interesting, with many quality lenses from Sigma.
+For the L mount (Panasonic or Sigma full-frame bodies), the selection is also very interesting, with many quality lenses from Sigma.

 | Lens | Focallength | Max.Aperture | Weight | Dim. (Ø x L) | Min.
 FocusDist. | Approx.price | Best price | |||